 For these types of lawns, we recommend breaking up your watering sessions.
 In other words, you want to water for 15-30 minutes, turn off the water to let it soak in for a bit, then water for another 15-30 minutes.
 Doing this prevents the water from pooling on the top and simply running off.

-When Should You Water Your Lawn In Cooler Weather?
+When Is The Best Time To Water Your Lawn In Cooler Weather?

 While longtime residents know that there are very definitively four seasons in the south, they’re not quite as distinct as the traditional seasons we learn about in school.